 “I saw the success Brianna was having at Edward Waters so I started following President Faison,” Dixon said.
 “I saw a social media post he made about the hands-on mentorship that they provide students, and there was one phrase in particular, ‘intrusive engagement,’ that kind of stood out to me.

 “It stood out because we know a lot of kids go to college without any family members who’ve gone to college before them, and they really need someone to guide them,” Dixon continued.
 “I thought Davon would benefit from being in an environment where the leaders are that engaged.”

 Dixon was impressed when first lady Faison came to Georgia earlier this week to attend Davis’ robing ceremony, a pre-graduation exercise.

 “I think her being there says Edward Waters is invested in not only getting these kids to attend their institution but also in getting them to the finish line,” Dixon said.
 “It says a lot about their awareness of the challenges some kids face and tells me they’re 100% invested in the students that decide to attend Edward Waters.”

 Indeed they are.

-Administrators at Edward Waters College don’t just talk the talk about student engagement.
+Administrators at Edward Waters University don’t just talk the talk about student engagement.
 They walk the walk.
 And they do that for all of their students — not just the ones like Davis who are academically gifted.

 - The Honors College, which offers an enhanced and more rigorous academic curriculum, extensive opportunities for academic and experiential enrichment, undergraduate research, placements incompetitive high-quality summer scholarly internships and externship programs, as well as support to enhance the propensity of students earning admission to graduate or professional school.